sunzuolei/mvo_android/README.md

 * OpenCV Manger

 ### 2.Function
-Through this application , you can calcuate the position and attitude of camera and
+Through this application , you can calcuate the position and attitude of camera.Moreover,it provides feature detection constantly.

 * Camera Mode

-  Using mobile camera to get image inputFrame and output the position and attitude of camera.
+  Using mobile camera to get image inputFrame.
 * Local Mode

-  Get inputFrame through local storage directory and output the position and attitude of camera.
+  Get inputFrame through local storage directory.